 If your child’s birthday is in January or February, they will have the right to start school.
 They will also have the right to defer entry to Primary One and we will provide a free early learning and childcare place for an additional year.
 If you wish your child to have an automatic deferral, please speak to your child’s nursery staff who will organise this for you.

-If your child’s birthday is from September to December they will have the right to start school.
+If your child is not five at the start of the school year with an autumn birthday they will have the right to start school.
 They will also have the right defer entry to Primary One and parents may then decide to explore the possibility of an additional year of early learning and childcare for their child.
 The local authority has the discretion to provide up to 600 hours of early learning and childcare where:

 At times there may be special circumstances for deferred entry to school and the request for additional early learning and childcare, for example, for children with additional support needs following a wellbeing assessment.
 In this case, the local authority would provide a funded place.